wolfm2/openframeworks/assignments/assignment_03.md

 ### Due: Sunday @ 12pm - Points: 5
 ### Assignment
-Submit .md of design for 3 projects
-Answer following questions:
-x
-y
-z
-Start assembling the shapes you will use in your story use primitives to draw all active and inactive elements you will use.
+In a new directory:

+Write a Readme.md containing short concept descriptions and drawings of potential directions for your three projects.

+The drawings should describe any movement or interaction in the program.

+## For each project answer following:

+Who is the user?

+What do you want them to experience?

+How will your translation achieve this?

+Create an new project which displays 4 active or inactive elements you might use in your story using basic shape primitives.

+In setup() set your framerate to 60 fps

-Show each for 2 sec
+Show each drawing for 2 seconds in a slideshow using ofGetFrameNum and the c++ modulo operator

+**Include a static and animated screenshot in your .md for all projects from here on.**

 Submit the url of the dir to canvas

-## Readings
-OF timing
-Dt arty
-primitive movement & geometry